Skip to content

 Tax liens can be placed against individuals or businesses that do not pay taxes that they owe.

-Many tax liens are imposed by the IRS for unpaid federal taxes.
+Many Ohio tax liens are imposed by the IRS for unpaid federal taxes.
 However, not all tax liens are made by the IRS.
 If you pay your federal taxes but fail to pay your necessary state taxes, the state of Ohio can file a lien against you.
 We strongly recommend speaking to a lawyer as soon as possible if you’ve had a lien filed against you, no matter whether the lien has been filed by the federal government or a state agency.
+We can go over your options to get your tax debt discharged.

 What Is the Impact of a Tax Lien?